 Coronaviruses are a family of viruses that can cause a range of illnesses, from the common cold to more severe infections like MERS-CoV and SARS.

-In January 2020 China discovered a new coronavirus when it was investigating cases of pneumonia (from December 2019) in people in Wuhan city, Hubei province, China.
-This new infection is called COVID-19 and the virus causing it has been named SARS-CoV-2.
+In January 2020 China discovered a new coronavirus when it was investigating cases of pneumonia (from December 2020) in people in Wuhan city, Hubei province, China.

+Most people with COVID-19 have a mild illness and fully recover.
 Some people have been severely ill and there have been associated deaths.

 Severe illness is more likely in people who:

 · are aged over 60 years or frail